-The following table provides information regarding our equity compensation plans as of December 31, 2016:
+The following table provides information regarding our equity compensation plans as of December 31, 2017:

-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Rumber of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column)(1)
+P1 an Category Issue er of Securities to be d Upon Exercise of standing Options, crants and Rights eighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under quity Compensation Plans (Excluding Securities Reflected in Column) E quity compensation plans approved by security holders(1) \$ \$ \$ 2,795,272 Е quity compensation plans not approved by security holders(2) 89,040 Total \$ 89,040 \$ \$ 2,795,272

-Equity compensation

-plans approved by

-security holders \$ - 3,025,032

-Equity compensation

-plans not approved

-by security holders

-Total \$ 3,025,032

-(1) All of our equity compensation plans have been approved by our stockholders.
-As of December 31, 2016, we had issued 275,620 shares of restricted stock pursuant to our current equity compensation plans, of which 7,106 shares had vested and 652 shares were forfeited.
-Pursuant to each of our equity compensation plans, if any award issued thereunder shall for any reason expire or otherwise terminate or be forfeited, in whole or in part, the shares of stock not acquired under such award shall revert to and again become available for issuance under such plan.
+- (1) Consists of our Main Street Capital Corporation 2015 Equity and Incentive Plan and our Main Street Capital Corporation 2015 Non-Employee Director Restricted Stock Plan.
+As of December 31, 2017, we had issued 508,323 shares of restricted stock pursuant to these plans, of which 108,092 shares had vested and 3,595 shares were forfeited.
+Pursuant to each of these plans, if any award issued thereunder shall for any reason expire or otherwise terminate or be forfeited, in whole or in part, the shares of stock not acquired under such award shall revert to and again become available for issuance under such plan.
+For more information regarding these plans, see "Note L Share-Based Compensation" in the notes to the consolidated financial statements. - (2) Consists of our 2015 Deferred Compensation Plan.
+For more information regarding this plan, see "Note O-Related Party Transactions" in the notes to the consolidated financial statements.